-Acadia National Park is one of those parks that has something for everyone, from active outdoor adventurers to history buffs with a penchant for finding that perfect slice of solitude.
-Here’s a sampling of everything Acadia has to offer.
+Acadia is one of those parks that has something for everyone, from active outdoor adventurers to history buffs with a penchant for finding that perfect slice of solitude.
+Here’s a sampling of the activities in Acadia National Park.

 Pedaling Acadia’s famed carriage roads takes you to the heart of the park.
 Forty-five of the 57 miles of gravel roads are open to bicyclists, and many are accented with rough stone bridges.
 All are mapped and signposted, so you won’t get lost.
 While there are some ups and downs, none of the roads are very steep.